TECHTalksPro

 1.When a user logs into Greenplum, the host will log them in and be responsible for their session.

-2.The host checks the SQL syntax, creates the EXPLAIN plan, checks the security, and builds
+2.The host checks the SQL syntax, creates the EXPLAIN plan, checks the security, and builds a plan for the segments to follow.

-3.The host uses system statistics and statistics from the ANALYZE command to
+3.The host uses system statistics and statistics from the ANALYZE command to build the best plan.

 4.The host doesn't hold user data, but instead holds the Global System Catalog.